betaflight/unified-targets/README.md

 # Betaflight Target Configuration Repository

 > [!IMPORTANT]
 >
 > Unified-Targets are being sunsetted in favor of Target Configuration (config.h) files.
 Please see https://betaflight.com/docs/development/manufacturer/creating-configuration for creating targets in the https://github.com/betaflight/config repository.

->
+## ATTENTION

-> Instructions have been updated as Betaflight requires certification as we are migrating to a new build API.
+Instructions have been updated as Betaflight requires certification as we are migrating to a new build API.

->
-> Manufacturers can contact us on Discord to be part of our certification program.
+Manufacturers can contact us on Discord to be part of our certification program.

 ## Manufacturer Design Guidelines